cpuloanpools/newcontract/README.txt

-The functions of all actions and functions within the contract is as follow:
+The functioning of all actions and functions within the contract is as follow:

  1).
 Action: setconfig